Cyber-Astro-Telescope/Tutorials/README.md

    {"name":"9.vdb", "name":"9.vdb"}], relative_path=True, align='WORLD', location=(0, 0, 0), scale=(1, 1, 1))
    ```

-   OR
-   Just press "Shift + A" and select Volume -> Import OpenVDB... and then select all vdb files for each frame.
 4. When you click play in the animation panel, you should see each frame corresponde to each density field you imported